Shoreditch tube station: Today

 Shoreditch station closed permanently on 9 June 2006 to allow work to begin on the East London line extension.
 It has been replaced by a new station called Shoreditch High Street.
 The new line and station form part of the London Overground network, a suburban railway operated by Transport for London (TfL) but separate from the Underground network.

 Unlike other closed stations, TfL provided a temporary service to Shoreditch until the new line fully opened in 2010 in the form of a non-stop bus service connecting Shoreditch with Whitechapel using the station's previous limited opening hours.

 The cutting in and around the station area was filled in and partly reused for the line from Whitechapel (also in a cutting) to the replacement Shoreditch High Street station (on a viaduct).
 The station building still exists and was put up for sale by TfL in February 2010.
 In February 2011 the building was sold at auction for £665,000.
-Current plans call for the station building to be demolished and the bricks to be reused for a six-storey block of flats.
+There were previously proposals for the station building to be demolished and the bricks to be reused for a six-storey block of flats, however these have not gone ahead and the building still stands.

 In 2014 the building was used as a "pop-up" cinema: in summer the auditorium was furnished with six-person hot tubs from which to watch the films while in winter the concept was "bring your own pillow" to use on bean bag style beds.